What are communication skills?

 How to add communication skills to your CV

-The best way to show your communication skills on your CV is by giving examples throughout your CV of how you used them to achieve measurable results.
+The best way to show your communication skills on your CV (the written summary of skills and experience you send the employer) is by giving examples throughout your CV of how you used them to achieve measurable results.

-Here are three tips to help you highlight your communication skills when writing your CV:
+Here are three tips to help you write a good CV that highlights your communication skills:

 1. Put your most marketable communication skills in your personal statement